Modbus-Monitor/docs/WORKFLOW-GUIDE.md

 ├── WORKFLOW-GUIDE.md       # This guide
 ├── docs/
 │   ├── index.md           # Homepage
-│   └── imported/          # Auto-generated from WordPress
-│       ├── xpf-help.md
+│   └── imported/          # Static legacy files (no longer auto-updated) │       ├── xpf-help.md
 │       ├── advanced-help.md
 │       ├── mapper-help.md
 │       └── android-help.md
 └── .github/
     └── workflows/
-        └── deploy.yml     # Auto-build & import system
+        └── deploy.yml     # Auto-build & deployment system
 ```

 ## Editing Tips

-### 1. **Edit Imported Files Safely**
+### 1. **Edit Imported Files**
-The files in `docs/imported/` are auto-generated from WordPress.
+The files in `docs/imported/` are now static files (auto-import disabled).
-- ✅ You can edit them locally for testing
+- ✅ You can edit them directly and changes will persist
-- ⚠️ Changes will be overwritten on next WordPress import
-- 💡 For permanent changes: edit in WordPress, then re-import
+- ✅ These files are now fully under your control
+- 💡 Consider moving content to more organized locations under `products/`

 ### 2. **Add New Documentation**
-For new manuals not imported from WordPress:
+For new documentation:
 ```
 docs/
 ├── products/